With the release of Odyssey, the Assassin’s Creed timeline now stretches across over two and a half millennia.

-Set during the events of Assassin’s Creed II, this DS/mobile game is a side story follows Ezio as he assists the Venetian Thieves Guild with a threat from the Spanish Inquisition.
+Taking place during the events of Assassin’s Creed II, this DS/mobile game is a side story follows Ezio as he assists the Venetian Thieves Guild with a threat from the Spanish Inquisition.

-Assassin’s Creed: Ascendance (1500 AD)
+Assassin’s Creed Ascendance (1500 AD)

 Assassin’s Creed Brotherhood (1500-1507 AD)

-Assassin’s Creed: Revelations (1511 AD)
+Assassin’s Creed Revelations (1511 AD)

-Assassin’s Creed: Embers (1524 AD)
+Assassin’s Creed Embers (1524 AD)

 Assassin’s Creed Chronicles: China (1526 AD)

-A downloadable game about Ezio’s student Shao Jun as she returns to China during the fall of the Ming dynasty.
+This installment of the Chronicles sub-series continues the story of Ezio’s student Shao Jun as she returns to China during the fall of the Ming dynasty.

-Assassin’s Creed IV: Black Flag (1712-1722 AD)
+Assassin’s Creed IV Black Flag (1712-1722 AD)

-Freedom Cry (1735-1737 AD)
+Assassin’s Creed Freedom Cry (1735-1737 AD)

-Assassin’s Creed: Rogue (1752-1760 AD)
+Assassin’s Creed Rogue (1752-1760 AD)

 Assassin’s Creed III (1754-1783 AD)

-The story of Haytham’s son Conner, also known as Ratonhnhaké:ton, as he assists the American Revolution in order to save his Native American tribe from the Templar Order.
+This installment follows Haytham’s son Conner, also known as Ratonhnhaké:ton, as he assists the American Revolution in order to save his Native American tribe from the Templar Order.